Imagine the scene.

 If you’re wondering where this trail is it’s just off of Ringlestone Road

 One Twitter user let the local police force know.

 But Is this a 101 scenario or a 999 scenario to get the trap removed and checked for fingerprints?

 We were comfortable tweeting this out warning riders to keep a look out for something you can barely see, then something strange happened – BBC Top Gear’s James May retweeted us to his 2.4 million followers and it suddenly became news.
 (No we didn’t know he kept an eye on Bikesy either.
-Maybe he likes picking up his inner tubes for £1.49 as well?)
+Maybe he likes looking out for deals on ex-demo electric bikes as much as we do?)